r94o/CV/README.md

 _Relevant Experience_
 - Creating VBA Macros to assist with reporting assistance case summaries to management.
 - Mentoring junior members of the team
--

 ## Skills

 #### Research/Independent Learning
-During group projects at Makers Academy there were multiple occasions where there was an opportunity to learn new technology with little to no guidance.
+During group projects at Makers Academy there were multiple opportunities to learn new technology with little to no guidance.

-Over the course of 3 group projects I took the lead in investigating setting up an ORM (ActiveRecord), CI/CD Pipelines (GitHub Actions) and the deployment of our web app to Heroku.
+Over the course of 3 group projects I took the lead in investigating setting up an ORM (ActiveRecord), CI/CD Pipelines (GitHub Actions) and the deployment of our MERN web app to Heroku.

 Initially, I looked at the documentation provided by each of these technologies which can be intimidating to a junior developer.
 I took the time to research any concepts/terms within this documentation that I didn't understand.

 With this knowledge I then researched examples to make sure I fully understood the concepts and then implemented these into our project.
+It is important to me that I understand all the code I am writing.

 I made sure to share this knowledge to my team and acted as a resource for any questions going forward.